developerniki/reddit-scraper/README.md

 ## TODO
 - [x] Add concatenated OP comments/replies that do not break the chain to top-level OP comment.
 - [ ] If eligible, extract the summary from the post body.
-- [ ] Figure out what to do about posts that were deleted in the meantime.
+- [ ] Figure out what to do about posts that were deleted in the meantime or re-assigned a flair.